jhvanderschee/hugocodex/content/en/add-ons/webshop.md

 For the payment redirection, [we'll use some JavaScript](https://github.com/jhvanderschee/hugocodex/blob/main/layouts/shortcodes/redirect-to-payment.html).

+Download those 3 files and save them in the 'layouts/shortcodes' directory of your project.

-Note that we re-wrote the url.
+Note that in this occasion we [re-wrote the url](https://gohugo.io/content-management/urls/#set-url-in-front-matter).

 Download the referred files and put them .... [ ]